tytydraco/yessleep/out/I_accidentally_took_the_wrong_bag_at_the_airportIts_full_of_teeth.md

 Instinctively, I looked around my empty apartment, threatened by the message.
 But of course, the only movement was my own reflection on the balcony glass.

-Then my phone sent a picture of an open blue duffel bag.
+Then my phone recieved a picture of an open blue duffel bag.
 Inside was my red summer shorts, along with my surfboard keyring and tiki mask magnet. *They have my stuff.*

 **‘You have our teeth.
 And we know who you are.’**

-I received a picture of a crumpled form I filled out to go scuba diving.
+There came another picture of a crumpled form I filled out to go scuba diving.
 It was left in the outer pocket of my duffel bag.
 My name was listed.
 My address.
 Even my phone number.

 *Oh shit.*

 Then I received a call from an unknown caller.
 I put the phone on the ground and let it ring out.
-Each ring sent a buzz through my hardwood floor, and a shiver up my neck.
+Each ring sent a buzz through my hardwood floor, and a shiver up to my neck.

 Another text: **‘We know where you live.
 Give us the teeth.’**